 The connection of external networks to the Clavister Security Gateway is via the various Ethernet interfaces which are provided by the hardware platform.
-On first-time startup, cOS Core determines which interfaces are available and allocates their names.
-One interface is chosen as the initial default management interface and this can only be changed after initial startup.
+On first-time startup, cOS Core scans for these interfaces and determines which are available and allocates their names.
+The first interface detected in the scan becomes the initial default management interface and this can only be changed after initial startup.

 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
-With the W30, the G1 interface is the default management interface.
-The other interfaces can be used as desired.
-For this section, it is assumed that the G2 interface will be used for connection to the public Internet and the G3 interface will be used for connection to a protected, local network.
+With the W50, the G1 interface is the default management interface.
+The other interfaces in expansion modules can be used as desired.
+For this example, it is assumed that the E1-1 interface (the first interface of the first expansion module) will be used for connection to the public Internet and the E1-2 interface (the second interface of the first expansion module) will be used for connection to a protected, local network.